mpimd-csc/MORWiki.jl/README.md

 ## Available Data Sets

-The following list associates the subtypes of `MORwiki.Benchmark` to their [MOR Wiki] entries.
+The following list associates the subtypes of `MORWiki.Benchmark` to their [MOR Wiki] entries.
 If a certain benchmark has not been added, yet, please open an issue.

 - `SteelProfile`: